futuredapp/TFTableDescriptor/README.md

 ### Inserting and removing cells

-You can also insert or remove cell from table acording its tag or row descriptor
+You can also insert or remove cell from table according to its tag or row descriptor.

 ```objective-c
 [self.tableDescriptor insertRow:[TFRowDescriptor descriptorWithRowClass:[MyCustomCell class] data:@"IN FRONT OF CELL"] inFrontOfRow:inFrontOfRow rowAnimation:UITableViewRowAnimationLeft];